ORLANDO (adapted from the original by Virginia Woolf)

 THE CHORUS

-May be played by as few as three actors and as many as eight, but
+may be played by as few as three gifted transformational virtuosic actors

 Queen Elizabeth